 Todd ended up living a double life.
 She earned a doctorate degree and taught public relations for 17 years at the university level.
 However, her dirty little secret was that really she was an artist at heart.
 She tried to live two existences, creating her art at night and any free weekends she could sneak in, but it just wasn’t enough time to explore her passion.
 So, she put her octogenarian mother into shock by resigning from her tenured professor position to follow her bliss of art.

 After teaching in Connecticut and hosting a radio show called Unstuck JOY!
 The Art of Living on Purpose in Washington State, Todd now resides in Santa Fe, New Mexico and is focusing on her artwork full time.
-In 2020, she wrote a one-woman show, Shine Happy Shine!, which incorporates her vivid body print artworks and expressive fairytale mask sculptures.
+In 2020, she wrote a 1-woman show, Shine Happy Shine!, which incorporates 30 of her vivid body print artworks and seven larger-than-life wire mesh/plaster of Paris fairytale mask sculptures.
+Todd debuted Shine Happy Shine! in February 2022 at The Lab Theater in Santa Fe.
 She is inspired by the emotion and flowing energy of the female face and figure, vivid contemporary color palettes, and floral motifs.

 I am a memoir artist and sculptor.